 Figure 5 displays successional stages within the field office when examined across habitat type groups.
 The current amount (acreages) of early and late open are similar to what SIMPPLLE predicted to be the average for NRV.
 There are currently not enough acres in the mid open stage of succession and too many acres of mid and late closed.
 It is important to note that values are within the minimum and maximum NRV values produced by SIMPPLLE, some are just closer to the modeled average.
 The figure displays successional stages within the field office when examined across habitat type groups.
 There is variation when looking at each habitat type group individually.
-More detailed analysis and additional figures can be found in Appendix C.
+See Appendix C for more detailed analysis and additional figures.